freeCodeCamp/freeCodeCamp/README.md

  - **OpenSUSE**: `sudo zypper install --type pattern devel_basis`

-:exclamation: **Note**: If you are new to Node.js or Express framework, I highly recommend watching [Node.js and Express 101](http://www.youtube.com/watch?v=BN0JlMZCtNU) screencast that teaches Node and Express from scratch.
+:exclamation: **Note**: If you are new to Node.js or Express framework, I highly recommend watching [Node.js and Express 101](http://www.youtube.com/watch?v=BN0JlMZCtNU) screencast by Alex Ford that teaches Node and Express from scratch.

 Getting Started